Moore granted suppression of evidence

 The court found that police failed to cease questioning after Moore invoked his right to counsel approximately 15 minutes into the interrogation; Moore did not knowingly, voluntarily or intelligently waive his right to counsel.

-Accordingly, the court found that Moore was in custody from the start of his interview with Idaho State Police Senior Detective Michael A. Van Leuven, who was subject to custodial interrogation.
+Accordingly, the court found that Moore was in custody from the start of his interview with Van Leuven and Tolleson, was subject to custodial interrogation.

 Cited in the documents was Miranda v.
-Arizona, which requires that a person be informed of their fifth amendment privilege against self-incrimination before custodial interrogation; otherwise, incriminating statements are inadmissible.
+Arizona, which requires that a person be informed of his or her fifth amendment privilege against self-incrimination before custodial interrogation; otherwise, incriminating statements are inadmissible.

-In the conversation between Moore and BFPD Assistant Chief Marty Ryan, captured on police cameras, Moore said, “Without an attorney, you want me to talk and say something?” and Ryan responded, “Well, again, no, I don’t want you to do anything you don’t want to do.”
+In the conversation between Moore and Ryan, Moore said, “Without an attorney, you want me to talk and say something?” and Ryan responded, “Well, again, no, I don’t want you to do anything you don’t want to do.”

 Detailed in the documents was Moore’s alibi for being near Drake’s office, “Moore explains that he had a stomach ache and that he parked in the alleyway adjacent to Drake’s office and defecated in the alley, just as the shooting was occurring.”